CMH or LED are the only types of grow lights I would consider anymore.

 With a high CRI, it is extremely close to natural sunlight, which is great for your plants and for your eyes (plants look more natural, making it easier to spot any discolorations or other issues).

 Ceramic metal halide gives you a much higher PAR (the amount of light that is usable by plants) per watt than any other type of lighting, apart from the most expensive LED fixtures.

-CMH grow lights run much cooler than their MH and HPS counterparts, reducing, or even eliminating, the need for additional cooling equipment.
+CMH grow lights run much cooler than their MH and HPS counterparts.
+This reduces (or eliminates) the need for additional cooling equipment.
 They run hotter than light emitting diode lights, though.

 CMH bulbs last much longer than other HID or fluorescent lights.
 The standard rule of thumb for HPS or MH bulbs is to replace them after 10,000 hours of use.
 Good ceramic MH bulbs last over 20,000 hours.